birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-12.md

 * Two Eld guards, which serve as test subjects for the bubble car's *fireball* ability.
 Turns out *fireballs* use a lot of fuel.

-* A utility building with nothing of interesting inside.
+* A utility building with nothing of interest inside.

 * A large fuel storage tank, which the party uses to refill both the bubble car and the plasma torch.